gensyn/gameboy-j-card/README.md

   * _\<B>_
   The blue value of the J-Cards background color.

 Execute _fill-all.sh_ - this generates the file _j-card.xcf_ in every subfolder where this file does not already exist.
-You can now open that file in GIMP and fine-tune the J-Card.
+You can now open the generated files in GIMP to fine-tune the J-Cards.

 Many covers are available at https://www.thecoverproject.net/.